 - Determinator: His friends have fallen, he's been cut off from reinforcements and is standing alone against the same eldritch abomination that utterly ruined his life.
 Hal gives up?
 Hell, NO!Parallax: Give up.
 You failed once, you'll fail again.
 Lay down and die.
 You're weak.
 You're scared.
 Give up now.
 Give up.

 Hal: I don't know how.

-- Disproportionate Retribution: Black Hand tries to steal the Green Lantern ring under Oliver Quinn's care, Hal Jordan, still under The Spectre and Parallax's control, mutilates Black Hand's hand....
+- Disproportionate Retribution: Black Hand tries to steal the Green Lantern ring under Oliver Queen's care, Hal Jordan, still under The Spectre and Parallax's control, mutilates Black Hand's hand....

 - Do You Trust Me?: As the Green Lanterns rush towards Parallax, John is somewhat concerned about Hal's lack of a plan, prompting Hal to ask if John trusts him.
 He does.John Stewart: "We can't just rush in without a plan, Hal."

 Hal Jordan: "I'll have one by the time we get there."